rushimok73/AWS-SAA-C03-Notes/README.md

   - Normally 90% storage with some small compute.
 - **Regional Edge Cache**
   - Larger version of an edge location.
-  - Support a number of local edge locations.
+  - Support several local edge locations.
-  - Designed to hold more data to cache things which are accessed less often.
+  - Designed to hold more data to cache things that are accessed less often.
   - Provides another layer of caching.

+- CloudFront only does READ caching no WRITE caching
+- Distributions contain behaviors.
+These behaviors path match to certain buckets and enforce policies

+**TTL and Invalidations**
+After being cached, if an object hasnt expired in edge location, but the source has updated the object, thats a problem.

+TTL
+ - Default TTL = 24 hours.
+You can set min and max TTL
+ - ttl = Math.max(ttl, min_ttl), ttl = Math.min(ttl, max_ttl)
+ - Cache-control max-age and Cache-control s-maxage headers set the TTL in seconds
+ - 'Expires' header helps you add a datetime TTL

+Invalidations
+ - Invalidates objects regardless of TTL on all edge locations
+ - You can pattern-match objects to invalidate.
+Takes time
+ - Dont invalidate all the time.
+Use versions.
+Versions work even if the browser has cached, as name will not be the same.

 #### 1.14.1.1.
 Caching Optimization